 "We knew it was going to be challenging, but we came here prepared to defend our title.
 It’s not over yet, and we’ll return strong for the next round," Ogier remarked post-rally, indicating a determination that might just shake up the championship standings as the season progresses.

-In summary, the 2021 Rally Estonia not only produced stunning driving performances but also highlighted how the rally scene continues to evolve with new talents.
+In summary, the 2021 Rally Estonia not only produced notable driving performances but also highlighted how the rally scene continues to evolve with new talents.
 With Rovanperä’s victory marking a significant milestone, and tight points margins in the championship standings, fans can look forward to what the rest of the season holds.

 With more rounds left, teams will undoubtedly regroup and strategize for the next challenges ahead, as the battle for the 2021 championship intensifies.
 The sport continues to capture the imagination of fans and participants alike, showcasing the thrill of rally racing and the breathtaking countryside that hosts it.